Baudin999/blog/_posts/2023-08-24-inheritance-is-bad.md

 For me, this SRP is the single most important guideline against complexity.
 A large system is very complex, if your objects have a lot of responsibilities it will be extremely difficult to change the system.
-If your object do only one thing, this will become a lot easier.
+If your objects do only one thing, this will become a lot easier.

 Before we go into the details of how inheritance make changing code extremely difficult,